 For hogfish, however, an additional consideration arises beyond the simple geographic size of the management unit.
-In SEDAR 37 (SEDAR 37 2013), three hogfish stocks were identified (Georgia/North Carolina, east Florida/Florida Keys, and west Florida shelf) and the division between the east Florida/Florida Keys and west Florida shelf stocks was identified as being located somewhere between Naples, Florida and the Florida Keys.
-Additionally, the east Florida/Florida Keys stock was identified as overfished and undergoing overfishing, and in need of a rebuilding plan (see Section 2.1), with management expected by the SAFMC (the other two stocks were identified as not overfished or undergoing overfishing).
+In SEDAR 37 (2014), three hogfish stocks were identified (Georgia/North Carolina, east Florida/Florida Keys, and west Florida shelf) and the division between the east Florida/Florida Keys and west Florida shelf stocks was identified as being located somewhere between Naples, Florida and the Florida Keys.
+Additionally, the east Florida/Florida Keys stock was identified as overfished and undergoing overfishing, and in need of a rebuilding plan (see Section 2.1), with management expected by the SAFMC.

-All of the proposed alternatives would keep the entire west Florida shelf stock, as defined in SEDAR 37, in the hogfish management unit and under GMFMC management.
+All of the proposed alternatives would keep the entire west Florida shelf stock, as defined in SEDAR 37, in the hogfish management unit and under Gulf Council's management.
 Therefore, the west Florida stock would not be expected to be affected by any of the alternatives proposed in this action and no economic effects associated with the inclusion of the west Florida stock in the management unit would be expected to occur.
-However, the larger the area included in the proposed alternatives, beyond the area encompassed by the range of the west Florida stock, the greater the portion of the east Florida/Florida Keys stock that would be included under the GMFMC jurisdiction.
-As the portion of the east Florida/Florida Keys stock included in the management unit is increased, various problems with adverse economic consequences would be expected to arise.
-For example, if portions of the east Florida/Florida Keys stock are not managed by the GMFMC consistent with the needs of rebuilding, as included in the rebuilding plan adopted by the SAFMC, the rebuilding plan for the entire east Florida/Florida Keys stock would be expected to be unsuccessful, resulting in a failure to rebuild and loss of the associated economic benefits.
-If the rebuilding plan is unsuccessful, although Gulf fishermen would not have to bear the short-term effects of the rebuilding plan, any spill-over benefits that might arise from a recovered east Florida/Florida Keys stock into their fishing would not be realized.
-If the SAFMC has reduced control over the east Florida/Florida Keys stock, it could be forced to impose rebuilding restrictions on their area of jurisdiction that may be more severe, with associated increased adverse economic effects, than otherwise required if they had control over the larger area where the east Florida/Florida Keys stock is found.
+However, the larger the area included in the proposed alternatives, beyond the area encompassed by the range of the west Florida stock, the greater the portion of the east Florida/Florida Keys stock that would be included under the Gulf Council's jurisdiction.
+If the South Atlantic Council has reduced control over the east Florida/Florida Keys stock, it could be forced to impose rebuilding restrictions on their area of jurisdiction that may be more severe, with associated increased adverse economic effects, than otherwise required if they had control over the larger area where the east Florida/Florida Keys stock is found.
 Although Gulf fishermen may benefit in the short term if not subjected to the restrictions necessary to achieve rebuilding, the total adverse economic effects across the south Florida region could exceed those incurred under more uniform adoption and implementation of a rebuilding plan.
-Alternatively, if compatible regulations in the Gulf are adopted, unless the regulations vary by area fished (i.e., more restrictive regulations in the southern portion of the management unit, and less restrictive measures elsewhere, where rebuilding in unnecessary), this would impose unnecessarily restrictive harvest measures, with associated economic losses, outside the range of the east Florida/Florida Keys stock.
-Adopting different regulations, however, increases management costs and increases the complexity of the management regime fishermen must follow.

-Thus, the greater the portion of the east Florida/Florida Keys stock left under the authority of the GMFMC, the greater the expected adverse economic effects.
-Because Alternative 1 would leave the largest portion of the Atlantic/Florida Keys stock under GMFMC management, it would be expected to result in the greatest adverse economic effects.
-Preferred Alternative 2 would be expected to result in smaller adverse economic effects than Alternative 1 because it would leave a smaller portion of the east Florida/Florida Keys stock under GMFMC management, but more than Alternative 3 and Alternative 4.
+Thus, the greater the portion of the east Florida/Florida Keys stock left under the authority of the Gulf Council, the greater the expected adverse economic effects.
+Because Alternative 1 would leave the largest portion of the Atlantic/Florida Keys stock under Gulf Council management, it would be expected to result in the greatest adverse economic effects.
+Preferred Alternative 2 would be expected to result in smaller adverse economic effects than Alternative 1 because it would leave a smaller portion of the east Florida/Florida Keys stock under Gulf Council management, but more than Alternative 3 and Alternative 4.
 Alternative 4 would be expected to result in the least adverse economic effects because it would leave the largest portion the east Florida/Florida Keys stock under the jurisdiction of the South Atlantic Council management.